PALUSE FACULTY RESEARCH GRANT

 - assess the research completed in light of the objectives and timeframe in the grant proposal,

-- indicate how the research is being disseminated internally (via the Center for the Catholic Intellectual Tradition's Paluse Fellows Research Colloquium) and externally,
+- indicate how the research is being disseminated internally (via the Center for Catholic Faith and Culture's Paluse Fellows Research Colloquium) and externally,

 - include a copy of the published manuscript, and

 - provide an updated budget detailing how grant funds were spent.